xunhang1007/jyh.github.io/_pages/about.md

 - *2025.06*: &nbsp;🎉🎉 I graduated from Anhui University and will pursue my master's degree at USTC.

 # 📖 Educations
-- *2025.09 - present*, M.Sc. student, Network and Information Security, [School of Cyber Science and Technology](https://cybersec.ustc.edu.cn/), University of Science and Technology of China (USTC).
+- *2025.09 - present*, MA, Network and Information Security, [School of Cyber Science and Technology](https://cybersec.ustc.edu.cn/), University of Science and Technology of China (USTC).
-- *2021.09 - 2025.06*, B.Sc., Intelligent Science and Technology, [School of Internet](https://iot.ahu.edu.cn/), Anhui University (AHU).
+- *2021.09 - 2025.06*, BA, Intelligent Science and Technology, [School of Internet](https://si.ahu.edu.cn/), Anhui University (AHU).

 # 🥇 Honors and Awards
 - *2025.06* Outstanding Graduate of Anhui Province, AHU.